coopervk/Scripts/connectiit/README.txt

 	-DHCP client
 		-Allows you to request an IP address from the network after you connect to it via this script or use of another tool.
-		-By default, chose dhclient simply because it is the most common -Other choices may include dhcpcd
-		-If you do not understand, leave the value as is.
+		-If you do not understand, that is ok.
-			-If this does not work, ensure that dhclient (or your preferred client) is installed.
+			-If the script throws an error message and quits, you need to search the internet to find out how to install one of these two DHCP clients.
 	-DHCP client arguments
 		-Allows you to have more granular control over the output that you see as the script runs.